Thimmy962/RBAC/README.md

 ## 👨‍⚖️ Middleware

-- A custom middleware (SimpleJWTGraphQLMiddleware) was written to solve the incompatibility in authenticating user issue graphene has with JWT
+A custom middleware (SimpleJWTGraphQLMiddleware) was written to solve the incompatibility in authenticating user issue graphene has with JWT
-- Another (MaintenanceMiddleware) was written for maintenance purposes
+Another (MaintenanceMiddleware) was written for maintenance purposes

-check API.utils.middleware for their definiton
+check API.utils.middleware for their definitons

 When undergoing maintenance:
 - set settings.MAINTENANCE_MODE to True